deshipu/micropython-dev-docs/adding-module.rst

 article is going to show you how to do it, using the ESP8266 port as the example.

 Note: you can use any naming-scheme you like and do not have to name your variables or data-type in any specific way.
+If you plan on extending a Micropython port and create pull requests, you should however use the same naming scheme of micropython.
+See the ESP8266 port for examples.

 Adding Your Own Source File
 ===========================